Israeli army kills Palestinian militant in West Bank raid

 At one point, a firefight erupted outside the local hospital, witnesses said.
 The doctor was struck in the head by a bullet as he left the building to tend to a wounded man in the hospital yard, Wafa reported, adding that two paramedics had also been wounded as an ambulance was caught in the crossfire.

-Video showed an ambulance trapped in a narrow street of the camp as gunshots rang out and heavily armed Israeli troops moved to arrest Salama.
+Video showed an ambulance trapped in a narrow alley of the camp trying to retrieve a dead body as gunshots rang out and Israeli troops moved to arrest Salama.

 More than 120 Palestinians have been killed in Israeli-Palestinian fighting in the West Bank and east Jerusalem this year, making 2022 the deadliest year since 2015.
 The fighting has surged since a series of Palestinian attacks in the spring killed 19 people in Israel.